Bathroom Sink Buying Guide

 What is a Drop-in Sink?

-Drop-in sinks (also called self-rimming sinks) are the easiest sinks to install.
+Drop-in sinks (self-rimming sinks) are the easiest to install.
 This type of sink has an extended, oversized rim.
 As the name suggests, the sink just drops into place when you install it.
-With one of these, all you have to do is cut out the right shape in your counter top, place some construction adhesive on the underside of the rim, and let it set before you reattach the plumbing.
+With one of these, all you have to do is cut out the right shape in your countertop, place some construction adhesive on the underside of the rim, and let it set before you reattach the plumbing.

-If you’re less worried about unique styling and saving counter space and more worried about cost and ease of installation, a drop-in sink is the perfect solution.
+A drop-in sink is a perfect solution if you’re less worried about unique styling and saving counter space and more about cost and ease of installation.
 Drop-ins are clean and simple, though they lack real pizzazz.
-No one will really give this kind of sink a second glance.
+No one will give this kind of sink a second glance.

 Click to Shop Bathroom Vanities Designed for Vessel Sinks